aakers24/THM/Paths/SOC1/SOC1.md

 * `pslist`, `pstree`

 * `psscan` - Rather than a regular pslist, this searches for data structures resembling _EPROCESS.
-This can find hiding processes than unlinked themselves from the pslist, but also can return false positives.
+This can find hiding processes then unlinked themselves from the pslist, but also can return false positives.

 * `netstat` - If this is too unstable, there are other tools to help extract PCAPs from memory dumps such as bulk_extractor.